davidlomidze/BooksLibrary/README.md

 ### `http-server ./server --a=localhost --cors=Access-Control-Allow-Origin`

+Note:
+* You also might need to install http-server globally: `npm install http-server -g`.
-Note: http-server should run in `./server` directory with address `--a=localhost` and disabled cors `--cors=Access-Control-Allow-Origin`.
+* http-server should run in `./server` directory with address `--a=localhost` and disabled cors `--cors=Access-Control-Allow-Origin`.
 So that http-server should be available on `http://localhost:8080`

 ## Then start React